Tens of thousands losing jobs as India's car crisis deepens: sources

 The malaise has been spreading across much of the industry, both in terms of vehicle type and components as well as geographically in India's manufacturing hubs.

-Meanwhile, vehicle supplier Wheels India could cut its temporary workforce by as much as 800 and has started realigning its shifts, two of the sources said.
+Meanwhile, automotive supplier Wheels India could cut its temporary workforce by as much as 800 and has started realigning its shifts, two of the sources said.

-The car sector, which contributes more than 7 per cent of India's GDP (gross domestic product), is facing one of its worst downturns.
+The car sector, which contributes more than 7 per cent of India's gross domestic product (GDP), is facing one of its worst downturns.

 Passenger vehicle sales have dropped for nine straight months through July, with some carmakers suffering year-on-year declines of more than 30 per cent in recent months.